felipedmsantos95/gofinances-frontend/readme_en.md

 ## About

 Web platform in React.js to transactions management with files upload by form.
+The repository of the backend is available [here](https://github.com/felipedmsantos95/gofinances-backend)

 ## Technologies used

-- React.js - Frontend
+- React.js

 ## Requirements